69th Locarno Film Festival: Piazza Grande

+The following films were selected for the Piazza Grande section:

 International Competition (Concorso internazionale)

+The following films were selected for the Concorso internazionale section:

 Filmmakers of the Present (Concorso Cineasti del presente)

 Filmmakers of the Present is the festival's competition for first or second feature films.

 Leopards of Tomorrow (Pardi di domani)

 Leopards of Tomorrow is the festival's competitive program for short films, with separate international and Swiss sections.